Surgery has Risks

 • Four times as likely to kill themselves

-According to an FDA study there may be a link between implants and some auto-immune diseases such as fibromyalgia (which causes muscle pain and severe fatigue).
+According to an FDA study there may be a link between implants and some auto-immune and connective tissue diseases.
+A link to fibromyalgia (which causes chronic muscle pain and severe fatigue) has also been found.

 Who Should Avoid Breast Implants?